-- The 'Clean Energy Cess' levied on coal, lignite and peat would be renamed 'Clean Environment Cess' and increase its rate from Rs.
+- The Union Budget 2016-17 has renamed the 'Clean Energy Cess' levied on coal, lignite and peat as 'Clean Environment Cess', its rate has been increased from Rs.
 200 per tonne to Rs.
-400 per tonne. - Budgetary Allocation of up to Rs.
-3000 crore per annum for Nuclear Power as Clean Source of Energy. - The customs and excise duty concessions on specified parts of eco-friendly electric vehicles and hybrid vehicles are being extended for unlimited time. - Credit of input services on transport of goods in containers by rail at a reduced abatement rate of 60 percent is being allowed, with effect from April 1, 2016 with 5.6 percent as input service credit as a measure of clean environment initiative. - A levy of an infrastructure cess of 1 percent has been announced on small petrol, LPG, CNG cars, 2.5 percent on diesel cars of certain capacity, and 4 percent on other higher engine capacity vehicles and SUVs as a measure to avoid traffic congestion and air pollution. - Committment to achieve 100 percent village electrification by May 1, 2018.
+400 per tonne. - There is an allocation of up to Rs.
+3000 crore per annum for Nuclear Power as Clean Source of Energy. - The customs and excise duty concessions on specified parts of eco-friendly electric vehicles and hybrid vehicles are being extended for unlimited time. - Credit of input services on transport of goods in containers by rail at a reduced abatement rate of 60 percent is being allowed, with 5.6 percent as input service credit towards clean environment initiative. - A levy of infrastructure cess of 1 percent on small petrol, LPG, CNG cars, 2.5 percent on diesel cars of certain capacity, and 4 percent on other higher engine capacity vehicles and SUVs has been announced. - The Government is committed to achieving 100 percent village electrification by May 2018.
 Rs.
-8,500 crore has been provided for Deendayal Upadhayaya Gram Jyoti Yojana and Integrated Power Development Schemes. - Rs.
-2,000 crore have been allocated for an LPG connection scheme to poor households as a measure to reduce the drudgery of cooking and for providing a clean and healthy environment to women
+8,500 crore is allocated for Deendayal Upadhayaya Gram Jyoti Yojana and Integrated Power Development Schemes. - Rs.
+2,000 crore has been allocated for an LPG connection scheme to poor households as a measure to reduce the drudgery of cooking and for providing a clean and healthy environment to women.